 Drug Treatment Alternative to Prison (DTAP)

-If a defendant is ineligible for Court Judicial Diversion, but is still interested in a formal treatment mode plea, the defendant has the option to apply for the DTAP program.
+If a defendant is ineligible for statutorily defined Judicial Diversion Court, but is still interested in a formal treatment mode plea, the defendant has the option to apply for the DTAP program.

 DTAP does not have any statutory guidelines.
-Defendants are considered on a case by case basis, based on the defendant’s prior criminal history, the current charges, as well as any documentation provided by the defendant to indicate that he or she is a drug addict and the crimes charged where drug motivated.
+Defendants are considered on a case by case basis, based on the defendant’s prior criminal history, the current charges, as well as any documentation provided by the defendant to indicate that he or she is addicted to drugs and the crimes charged where drug motivated

 Misdemeanor Drug Treatment Court